-Nancy Ambrose KingProfessor of Oboe and Chair of Wind & Percussion Instruments
+Nancy Ambrose KingProfessor of Oboe and Wind & Percussion Instruments

 - 3019 Moore

 Nancy Ambrose King, oboe, is the first-prize winner of the Third New York International Competition for Solo Oboists, held in 1995.
 She has appeared as soloist throughout the United States and abroad, including performances with the St. Petersburg (Russia) Philharmonic, the Prague Chamber Orchestra, the Janacek Philharmonic, the Tokyo Chamber Orchestra, the Puerto Rico Symphony, the Orchestra of the Swan in Birmingham (England), the Festival Internacionale de Musica Orchestra in Buenos Aires (Argentina), the New York String Orchestra, Amarillo Symphony, Cayuga Chamber Orchestra, and Sinfonia da Camera.
 She has performed as a recitalist in Weill Recital Hall and as a soloist at Lincoln Center and Carnegie Hall.
 She has recorded nine CDs of works for the oboe on Boston Records, Cala Records, Equilibrium, Naxos, and Centaur Records.
 Her latest releases include a CD of 20th-century oboe concertos, Global Reflections, recorded with the Prague Chamber Orchestra and featuring the works of Strauss, Skalkottas, Sierra, and Foss, as well as the premiere of Jennifer Higdon’s Oboe Concerto with the University of Michigan Symphony Band.
 She can also be heard in performances on the Athena, Arabesque, and CBS Masterworks labels.